AlchemyCMS/alchemy_i18n/README.md

 Translations files for AlchemyCMS 6.0 and above.

+## Alchemy version

+For a Alchemy 5.3 compatible version use v2.3.1 or the `2.3-stable` branch.

 ## Installation

 Add this Gem to your `Gemfile` and run the install generator